geissjeff/Code-Storage/README.md

 # Project List

 This repo contains the source code of all my projects that I was allowed to make public.
 I list my software experience under each subheading below.
+Please contact me if you would like to see some of my classwork.

 ## Java
 ### Coursework